materials-data-facility/scythe/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/materials-data-facility/Scythe)](https://github.com/materials-data-facility/Scythe/graphs/contributors)

 Scythe is a library of tools that generate summaries of the data contained in scientific data files.
-The goal of Scythe is to provide a shared resources of these tool to avoid duplication of effort between the many emerging materials databases.
+The goal of Scythe is to provide a shared resources of these tools ("extractors") to avoid duplication of effort between the many emerging materials databases.
-Each parser is designed to generate the sum of all data needed by each of these databases with a uniform API so that specific projects can write simple adaptors for their needs.
+Each extractor is designed to generate the sum of all data needed by each of these databases with a uniform API so that specific projects can write simple adaptors for their needs.

 ## Installation